Eric Maryniak - Hi there!

 From 1988 to 1992 I worked as a member of the technical staff at the institute of Applied mathematics, faculty of Electrical Engineering, Mathematics and Computer Science) of the Delft University of Technology.
 My tasks were widespread, ranging from system and network administration of workstations and training of students, to the development of several computer programs for the research staff.

-In both cases the emphasis of my work was on software engineering, mostly in Modula-2, C++ and, my favorite, Eiffel.
+In both cases the emphasis of my work was on software engineering, mostly in Fortran, Modula-2, C++ and, my favorite, Eiffel.
 All on a wide variety of platforms, ranging from PC's, via workstations, to mainframes, and under even a bigger variety of operating systems and (graphical) user interfaces.

 In July 1994, I started working at the Geological Survey of the Netherlands, or Rijks Geologische Dienst (RGD) in Dutch (formerly www.rgd.nl).
 Early in 1997, the RGD and a TNO institute were merged to form a new TNO institute (called TNO-NITG then).
 I also left the RGD at that time.